Chapter 11

 After Dendicott had left, Luke walked over to the window, and while he looked out at the rear side of the prison ground he thought of what the commander had told him about Liane's use of her dark knowledge.
 He sighed with a worried look in his eyes, but he pushed those feelings aside and recalled Anakin's story about Liane's youth and upbringing.
 Once again he sighed.
 This time relieved.
 His sister had been right; Liane hadn't been born in a Baroonta clan; something he'd been afraid of for a while.
 Now he could start to tell her more about the Good Side of the Force, but he still had to be cautious.
 Liane still seemed to be very unpredictable in her behavior.
 Dendicott's words about her use of her dark powers were a warning for him to have a lot of patience.
 First their friendship had to get a solid base, founded on mutual trust.

 The door opened and the young sergeant entered with Liane.
-She was dressed in an ill fitting, greenish prison suit, which made her appearance fragile.
-She looked around and put her hand in front of her mouth in a anxious amazement, when she saw Luke.
+She was dressed in an oversized, greenish prison suit, which made her appearance fragile.
+She looked around and put her hand in front of her mouth in anxious amazement, when she saw Luke.

 "Luke Skywalker?!"

 Luke walked over to her and put his hands on her shoulders.
-Her expression looked dull and he sensed how feelings of desolation and misery were surrounding her.
+Her expression looked sad and he sensed how deep emotions of desolation and misery were surrounding her.

 "Luke!"
 She whispered, staring at him in disbelief, "Why are you here?"